Xqhare/horae/README.md

 # Horae
 Dependency-free, basic time and date rust library.

+> ![info]
 As a hobby project, I don't think it's ready for production use.

+Horae should never panic.
+[More here](#panics).
+Only dates after January 1, 1970, are supported.

 Horae is only as accurate as the UNIX time-stamp provided by the operating system.